 Possession with intent to sell or distribute is a much more serious crime than simple possession, and is a felony offense.
 If you are facing charges of possession with intent, you may be dealing with a 3rd degree felony charge, which can mean up to 15 years in prison and $200,000 or more in fines.
 Our Miami drug possession with intent attorneys can offer experienced guidance and criminal defense representation in this important matter.

 Don't handle possession with intent charges alone.
 Contact Beckham Solis, Attorneys at Law today!

-Penalties for Possession with Intent
+Penalties for Possession with Intent in Florida

 Penalties for possession with intent to sell are those that are imposed for a 2nd or 3rd degree felony, and subject to the state's sentencing guidelines.
 Possession of 20 grams or more carries a sentence of 5 years in prison and a $5,000 fine.

 - For marijuana grow houses with 300-2,000 plants or for 28-200 grams of cocaine, a minimum of 3 years in prison.